kaivalya-avutapalli/Excel-Sales-Analytics/README.md

 10. Profit and Loss seen on a market level
 11. Gross Margin% in 2019, 2020 and 2021 seen on a sub-zone level

 The above analysis has helped in understanding the business more and in what areas things can be modified to yield higher results.
-In this way, a business's analysis to drive decisiona and Excel has proved to be a great tool for that purpose.
+In this way, a business's analysis to drive decision can be done and Excel has proved to be a great tool for that purpose.